Equivariant Electronic Hamiltonian Prediction with Many-Body Message Passing: Results

 Fig. \ref{fig: time-to-solution}c and \ref{fig: time-to-solution}d show the inference time for different 2D material datasets using a single GPU and 64 CPU cores, respectively.
 The inference time of MACE-H is linear with the number of atoms in the system, manifesting the scalability to larger systems.
 For example, the inference time for a graphene bilayer with 1084 atoms takes 32.1 seconds on an Nvidia A100 GPU.
 Further acceleration on the GPU can be achieved by batched samples.
 MACE-H GPU inference only negligibly differs from DeepH-E3, as they share the same edge-update block, which accounts for most of the computational overhead in the model (Supplementary Fig. 5).
 Meanwhile, the additional many-body expansion provides no significant overhead.
 The inference time on a CPU is slower than on a GPU, but it is still efficient compared to outright DFT calculations.
 Due to current memory limitations on available GPU hardware, we perform the Hamiltonian matrix prediction for magic-angle graphene on a CPU.
 This takes ca. 18 minutes for a system of 11,164 atoms.
+The computational cost and scaling associated with Hamiltonian diagonalisation remains unaffected by the machine learning prediction and, assuming optimal integration with existing libraries, can only be as efficient as the current state-of-the-art diagonalisation algorithms.